VATSIM-UK/uk-controller-pack/Contributing.md

 If you're comfortable with contributing to Open Source projects on GitHub please ensure you read our expectations for issue tracking, feature proposals and merge requests.

-If you require support with the Sector File or EuroScope, please utilise our Discord channels or the VATSIM UK Helpdesk.
-Issues regarding the features and functions of Euroscope or how to load the Sector File will not be handled.
-The issue tracker is for feature requests and bugs concerning the UK Sector File itself.
+If you require support with the Controller Pack or EuroScope, please utilise our Discord channels or the VATSIM UK Helpdesk.
+Issues regarding the features and functions of Euroscope or how to load the Controller Pack will not be handled.
+The issue tracker is for feature requests and bugs concerning the UK Controller Pack itself.

 When submitting an issue, there's a few guidelines we'd ask you to respect to make it easier to manage (and for others to understand):
 - Search the issue tracker before you submit your issue - it may already be present.